Cuthbert Brodrick: Leeds

+Hull

+Brodrick designed a number of buildings in Hull, including the Royal Institution building in 1852 (which was destroyed in the Hull Blitz in 1941), and the Renaissance-style Town Hall in 1866, which was demolished in 1905 to make way for the present Guildhall.
+Since the demolition of Wellington House, in the Fruit Market area of the city, in 2014, no significant buildings by Brodrick survive in Hull.
+However, just north of Hull in Beverley, his 37 & 39 North Bar Within (previously Yorkshire Water Authority and 'Pizza Express' in 2015) still stands.

 Elsewhere

 Brodrick designed the Grand Hotel in Scarborough.
 Completed in 1867, it was one of the largest hotels in the world.

 Brodrick designed Yokefleet Hall, Yorkshire which commenced building in 1868.
 Many properties in Yokefleet were built around the time and in style of the house, including two lodges, east and west of the hall.

 Brodrick designed Wells House which opened in 1856 as a Hydro, offering water treatments and pure air.

 Personal life

 In 1870, Brodrick moved to France where in 1876 he bought a house at Le Vésinet, St. Germain-en-Laye.
 He retired in 1875, and spent his time painting, exhibiting his work and gardening.
 In about 1898 he went to live with his niece in Jersey, where he rented a house, La Colline, at Gorey.
 Whilst living there he designed, and planted a garden.
 He died in Jersey on 2 March 1905, and is buried in St Martin's Churchyard.